Debug Your Project

 Stepping Through the Code

-If you press “Step Into (F11)” instead, then debugger will step inside subroutine call.
+If you press “Step Into (F11)” instead, then debugger will step inside the subroutine call.

 _images/step_into.png

-In this particular case debugger stepped inside vTaskDelay(CONFIG_BLINK_PERIOD / portTICK_PERIOD_MS) and effectively moved to tasks.c code.
+In this case, the debugger steps inside vTaskDelay(CONFIG_BLINK_PERIOD / portTICK_PERIOD_MS) and effectively moves to the tasks.c code.

 Note